readthedocs/readthedocs.org/docs/dev/design/new-search-api.rst

 - Allow to configure search at the API level, instead of having the options in the database.
 - Allow to search a group of projects/versions at the same time.
+- Bring the same syntax to the dashboard search.

 Syntax
 ------